How can Microsoft Dataverse (formerly known as Common Data Service) benefit organizations running Microsoft Dynamics 365

 Always full control of your data

 By default, data from the different business apps are not automatically uploaded to Dataverse.
 Organizations always have full control over what data is shared with their other apps and services.
 When importing data into Dataverse, incoming information is mapped so that it aligns with the standard entities, or new entities can be created and mapped if required.
 It also provides mapping templates for use when importing data from popular third-party sources such as Salesforce.
 These mapping templates can be customized and extended as needed.

 The Dataverse platform complies with the same security framework as Microsoft’s other cloud-based platforms.
 It offers entity-level authorization and role-based security.
 And, field- and row-level security will be added in future releases.
 These security frameworks also apply to any apps or services using Dataverse.

 Pipol can help you adapt specific Dynamics 365 applications and services for your organization.
-Our extensive services, centralized project management, and expert consultants simplify your business transformation.
-We can help you make the right choices about business solutions, develop the processes that best support your goals and roll out smoothly across your entire organization.
+Take advantage of our extensive services, centralized project management, and expert consultants to simplify your business transformation.
+We will help you make the right choices about business solutions, develop the processes that best support your goals and roll out smoothly across your entire organization.